Homeless Link Excellence Awards 2019

 - Following a strengths-based approach

 Demonstrating that the individuals accessing your services are at the centre of what you do and are not only valued for their strengths, skills, and assets but are given real opportunities to use them.

 Demonstrating how the learning from your project or service could be used by others to help prevent or tackle homelessness.

 Demonstrating that the voices and views of individuals with lived experience of homelessness are genuinely involved in the design of the policies and services that support them.

 Demonstrating that your project or service is responsive to changing requirements, policies or developments in practice to ensure that it remains as effective and efficient as possible.

 The winner of each award category will have their service filmed over the Summer.
 This short film will then be able to be shared on social media, with funders and strategic partners to showcase their award winning work.They will also receive a trophy and a certificate.
-The two commended entries will each receive a certificate.
+The runner up will receive a certificate.

-The deadline for submissions is 5pm on Friday 8 March 2019.
-Entries that have been shortlisted will be notified week beginning 22 April.
-The awards dinner, where the winner will be announced, is on Tuesday 2 July at our annual conference, Under One Roof.
+The deadline for submissions was 5pm on Friday 8 March 2019.
+Entries that have been shortlisted have been notified.
+The awards dinner, where the winner and runner up will be announced, is on Tuesday 2 July at our annual conference, Under One Roof.
 Entering the awards does not entitle the organisation to a free place at our conference, Under One Roof.

 We are pleased to have a panel of third sector professionals judging our awards.
 Our judges are: